riwepo/fem-interactive-comments-section/README.md

 Stored comments in local storage.

+Expressed diffrence between current time and a timetamp in years, months, days etc.

+Storing a timestamp as a UTC string and parsing it back out again.

 ### Continued development

 Just contunue to make more complex react.js apps and get better and faster at doing it.